 What are you learning right now?

-It’s no secret that successful teachers pursue professional development opportunities whenever they get the chance.
-Share a PD book you’ve been reading, a recent TED Talk that inspired you, or something new about your subject matter you’ve been brushing up on.
-Show your interviewers that you’re engaged in exploring new information and always willing to learn.
+It’s no secret that successful teachers pursue all the professional development opportunities they can.
+Share a PD book you’ve been reading, a recent TED Talk that inspired you, or something new about your subject matter you learned recently.
+You want to communicate that you are always willing to learn.

 Where do you see yourself in 5 or 10 years?